GREETINGS CAMP STAFFERS

 - February: Camp Directors review returning staff applications and begin reaching out.

-- February 24: Returning staff application deadline.
+- Late February: Returning staff application deadline.
 Apply by this time to ensure we get a look at your application before meeting applicants new to Galileo.

 KEEPING IN TOUCH